 You may ask, why the entire spectrum is not measured just with a single sweep.
-The reason is, that a sweep is not a continuous measurement, but a series of discrete frequency steps, at which measurements are taken.
+A sweep is not a continuous measurement, but a series of discrete frequency steps, at which measurements are taken.
 A typical spectrum analyzer for EMC pre-compliance measurements has a display with 601 pixels in X (frequency)-axis direction.
 Consequently a sweep is divided into 601 discrete frequency steps.